b-gul/ShoppingBasket/README.md

 LIVE: https://jsfiddle.net/bgul/16w92q0m/

 # Features
-* Limits stock increment, decreases from max stock when you buy
+* Limits stock increment, and applies the logic => (max stock - requested quantity)
-* Customer balance and debit
+* Changes customer balance and debit
-* Stops buying process when balance is 0
+* Prevents buying requests when customer balance is 0 or in case customer balance is not enough for required amount.

 Add axios in your \<head>